jfseb/nlq_abot/README.md

 #
 - proper ordering for "numberic" columns

-list all sender with gründungsjahr smaller than 1972
+list all sender with grï¿½ndungsjahr smaller than 1972

 # discriminate    (less than number <coundcat> from )     (cat less than numberic)